 GO: Dupont Circle: 2009 R St. NW, 202.667.3827; Lafayette Park: 800 Connecticut Ave.
 NW, 202.835.2233; Penn Quarter: 400 8th St. NW, 202.638.6010; www.teaism.com

 This legendary hotel’s Peacock Alley, dripping with rococo atmosphere, boasts a century-old ritual of afternoon teas.
 Now held on weekends and during Christmas and Cherry Blossom season, the hotel’s lavish spread has long been popular for multi-generational celebrations and showers.
-Tea-based cocktails draw young strivers, while traditionalists nibble on savory profiteroles and strawberry-meringue kisses.
+Tea-based cocktails draw young strivers, while traditionalists nibble on savory profiteroles and strawberry-meringue kisses to live harp music.

 PRICE: $49, children (ages 3-12) $22